wtg/shuttletracker/README.md

 ## Setting up

 1. [Install Go](https://golang.org/doc/install).
-Shuttle Tracker targets Go 1.11 and newer, and we recommend using the latest Go stable release.
+Shuttle Tracker requires Go 1.11 or newer, and we recommend using the latest Go stable release.
 2. Clone the repository to your computer.
 On macOS, Linux, or WSL, this can be done with `git clone git@github.com:wtg/shuttletracker.git`.
 If you receive a "permission denied" error, ensure you have [added your SSH key to your GitHub account](https://help.github.com/articles/connecting-to-github-with-ssh/).
-3. Switch to the Shuttle Tracker directory (`cd shuttletracker`)
-4. Run `go build ./...`
-5. Ensure you have [Postgres downloaded](https://www.postgresql.org/download/), installed, and running.
+3. Ensure you have [Postgres downloaded](https://www.postgresql.org/download/), installed, and running.
 On macOS, Homebrew makes this easy.
-6. Run `createdb shuttletracker` to create a Postgres database.
+4. Run `createdb shuttletracker` to create a Postgres database.
+5. Switch to the Shuttle Tracker directory (`cd shuttletracker`)
 9. Rename `conf.json.sample` to `conf.json`
 10. Edit `conf.json` with the following, if necessary:
     - `API.MapboxAPIKey`: Necessary for creating routes through the admin interface.
 [Create your own token](https://www.mapbox.com/help/how-access-tokens-work/) or ask a Shuttle Tracker developer to provide you with one.